 How does life expectancy impact life insurance in Canada?

-Life expectancy statistics influence iinsurers'calculations of premiums, policy terms, and financial liabilities.
-Knowing CCanadians'average lifespan helps insurers develop appropriately priced policies.
+Life expectancy statistics influence insurers' calculations of premiums, policy terms, and financial liabilities.
+Knowing Canadians' average lifespan helps insurers develop appropriately priced policies.

 Do life expectancy trends vary across Canada?